azakharo/react-ts-starter-2023/README.md

 * Production optimized build
 * Client-side routing
 * Material UI toolkit
-* Redux, redux-thunk, redux dev tools configured.
-State can be saved/restored from localStorage.
 * ApiService for working with a backend.
 Axios is used.
 * Login and Main page skeletons.
 * Jest configured.
 The test can be written in Typescript.